-- Law Health and Safety at Work (Jersey) Law, 1989, Article 4 - 62 Employees should follow all safe working procedures provided by their employer for the safe operation of machinery. - 63 Employees should follow all safe working procedures, safe systems of work or method statements provided by their employer.
+- Employees should follow all safe working procedures provided by their employer for the safe operation of machinery. - Employees should follow all safe working procedures, safe systems of work or method statements provided by their employer.
 All such instructions are provided to ensure that safe work methods are adopted to prevent injury or ill-health and it is important that employees follow them.